Superconductivity from incoherent Cooper pairs in the strong-coupling regime: Model

-Physically, it is responsible for the long-range correlations between the Cooper pairs as it exponentially decays on thermal length $\ell_{\mathrm{T}}= v_{\mathrm{F}}/T$.
-Mathematically, at large distances ($R > \lambda_{\mathrm{F}}$), the dependence on $r$ in (\ref{Pi_def}) might be neglected, which allows us using notation $\Pi(\mathbf{R})$ for $\Pi(\mathbf{R},\mathbf{r})$.
-Taking this into account, at lengths smaller than the thermal length $\ell_{\mathrm{T}}>R$, expression in (\ref{Kernel_interm}) may be brought to the form
+Physically, it is responsible for the long-range correlations between Cooper pairs, as it decays exponentially over the thermal length $\ell_{\mathrm{T}}= v_{\mathrm{F}}/T$.
+Mathematically, at large distances ($R > \lambda_{\mathrm{F}}$), the dependence on $r$ in (\ref{Pi_def}) can be neglected, allowing us to use the notation $\Pi(\mathbf{R})$ instead of $\Pi(\mathbf{R},\mathbf{r})$.
+Taking this into account, at length scales smaller than the thermal length $\ell_{\mathrm{T}}>R$, the expression in (\ref{Kernel_interm}) can be brought to the form

-To sum up, we find that the kernel (\ref{Pi_def}) contains two qualitatively distinct assymptotics (\ref{Loc_kernel}) and (\ref{Nonloc_kernel}), which describe short and long-range correlations between the particles in the Cooper channel.
-We want to highlight that the obtained separation of scales is strikingly comparable to the one found in the exotic flat energy band scenario, thus making the latter resemble the problem with a simple parabolic electron energy dispersion.
+To sum up, we find that the kernel (\ref{Pi_def}) contains two qualitatively distinct asymptotic behaviors, (\ref{Loc_kernel}) and (\ref{Nonloc_kernel}), which describe short- and long-range correlations between particles in the Cooper channel.
+We want to highlight that this separation of scales is strikingly comparable to what is observed in flat-band systems, making the latter resemble the case of a simple parabolic electron energy dispersion.
+However, in quasi-flat-band systems, the finite energy width of the band may lead to a dome like dependence of various physical observables, such as the critical temperature, on doping, an effect that differs from the present case.